JakobBruenker/monadic-bang/README.md

     " or writing us at " <> email
 ```

-With Monadic Bang, you can write
+With Monadic Bang, you can instead write
 ```haskell
 launchMissile :: StateT Int IO ()
 launchMissile = do